-It is recognised that demand for funding for cultural activities always outstrips supply.
+It is usual that demand for funding for cultural activities exceeds available resources.
 It is imperative therefore that other ways of funding the sector are investigated.
-Investigations could include:
+Investigations could include -

-- setting up a 'sponsorship forum' with the Island's major commercial institutions; - extending the U.K. National Lottery to Jersey with its benefits going to the same good causes as on the U.K.; and - strengthening the existing Percent for Art policy.
+- setting up a 'sponsorship forum' with the Island's major commercial institutions; - extending the U.K. National Lottery to Jersey with its benefits going to similar good causes, including cultural activity, as in the U.K.; and - strengthening the existing Percent for Art policy.